Nora Salinas

-Nora Salinas (born Nora Alicia Ortiz Salinas on June 7, 1976) is a Mexican actress and former model.
+Nora Salinas (born Nora Alicia Ortiz Salinas) is a Mexican actress and model.
 She has appeared in numerous soap operas, several plays and film "Cicatrices" for which she won a "Diosa de Plata" award as New Actress.

 Career

 Salinas was born on June 7, 1976 in Monterrey, Mexico.
 She first obtained international recognition in the telenovela Esmeralda alongside Leticia Calderon, as the damsel in distress Graciela.